Multiplicative group of integers modulo n: Group axioms

 It is a straightforward exercise to show that, under multiplication, the set of congruence classes modulo n that are coprime to n satisfy the axioms for an abelian group.

 Indeed, a is coprime to n if and only if gcd(a, n) = 1.
 Integers in the same congruence class a ≡ b (mod n) satisfy gcd(a, n) = gcd(b, n); hence one is coprime to n if and only if the other is.
 Thus the notion of congruence classes modulo n that are coprime to n is well-defined.

 Since gcd(a, n) = 1 and gcd(b, n) = 1 implies gcd(ab, n) = 1, the set of classes coprime to n is closed under multiplication.

 Integer multiplication respects the congruence classes; that is, a ≡ a' and b ≡ b' (mod n) implies ab ≡ a'b' (mod n).

 This implies that the multiplication is associative, commutative, and that the class of 1 is the unique multiplicative identity.

 Finally, given a, the multiplicative inverse of a modulo n is an integer x satisfying ax ≡ 1 (mod n).

 It exists precisely when a is coprime to n, because in that case gcd(a, n) = 1 and by Bézout's lemma there are integers x and y satisfying ax + ny = 1.
 Notice that the equation ax + ny = 1 implies that x is coprime to n, so the multiplicative inverse belongs to the group.
+An example for calculating x can be found in the article Modular multiplicative inverse.